The Cavender-Farris-Neyman Model with a Molecular Clock: Generators of the CFN-MC Ideal

 \subsection{Toric Fiber Products}

-Let $T$ be a tree that has an interior node $v$ that is adjacent to exactly two other interior nodes.
+Let $T$ be a tree that has an internal node $v$ that is adjacent to exactly two other internal nodes.
 There are two cases for the position of $v$ within $T$, both of which provide a natural way to divide $T$ into two smaller trees, $T'$ and $T''$.

 If $v$ is the root, then let $T'$ be the tree with $v$ as a root in which the right subtree of $v$ is equal to the right subtree of $T$ and the left subtree of $v$ is a single edge.
 Let $T''$ be the tree with $v$ as a root in which the left subtree of $v$ is equal to the left subtree of $T$ and the right subtree of $v$ is a single edge.
 This decomposition is pictured in Figure \ref{fig:tfp1}.